remetremet/FreeBSD-Munin-plugins/README.md

 Future
 ===
-As I switched from Munin to Zabbix few months ago these plugins are not maintained anymore and I will not test them with upcomming FreeBSD versions.
+As I switched from Munin to Zabbix few months ago these plugins are NOT maintained anymore and I will not test them with upcomming FreeBSD versions.
+Take it, use it.

 ---